xremap/xremap/README.md

           Choose the product value of the created output device.
           Must be given in hexadecimal with or without a prefix '0x'.
           Default is: 0x5678

+      --desktop <DESKTOP>
+          Choose the desktop or window manager to connect to.
+          Default is: auto select

+          [possible values: gnome, x11, hypr, kde, wlroots, niri, cosmic, pantheon, socket, auto, none]

+      --list-desktops
+          List the desktops xremap supports in the current variant.

       --list-devices
           List info about devices